vaucouleur/vaucouleur/README.md

 ## 📈 Interested in Stats?

-Most of my professional work is unfortunately behind private repositories, but here are some stats nonetheless if you are interested in those kind of things
+Most of my professional work is unfortunately behind private repositories.
+But here are some stats nonetheless, if you are interested in those kind of things:

 ![Vaucouleur's Github Stats](https://github-readme-stats.vercel.app/api?username=vaucouleur&show_icons=true&theme=radical&count_private=true)

 <!--